urbit/docs/arvo/clay/write.md

 ## Multiple Changes

-Since `soba:clay` is just a `list` of `miso:clay`, you can add a bunch of `miso:clay` and they'll all be applied.
+Since `soba` is just a `list` of `miso`, you can add a bunch of `miso` and they'll all be applied.
 This thread adds three files and then deletes them.
 Here there's only one type of `miso` in each request but you could mix different types together too.

 `multi-change.hoon`